 There is no exact, or even, recommended number of WordPress plugins to install.
 However, you need to consider the fact that, the more plugins you use, the more PHP and HTTP requests your server will get.
 So, make things easier as you can, and limit the number of plugins.

-Instead of installing multiple plugins for multiple functions, you can search for the plugin that combines all those functions at once.
-The best example for this is the JetPack plugin that comes with lots of tools and sub-plugins.
+Instead of installing multiple plugins for multiple functions, you can search for the plugin that combine all those functions at once.
+The best example for this is the JetPack plugin that comes with lots of tools and sub plugins.

 It’s recommended to avoid plugins that send lots of requests, and that slow down the server.
 At the same time, avoid using multiple plugins for caching.
 If you can use the theme to modify the design without a plugin, that will be better.

-The same tip applies to everything else, you don’t need to install a plugin if you can change the code manually, and add your function.
+The same things applies to everything else, you don’t need to install a plugin if you can change the code manually, and add your function.

 The social buttons are the biggest problems for the loading time, many plugins come with hundreds of options and that affect the loading time directly.
 So, if you can use plugins with little or with a few codes, that will much better for you.